Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Venomous: No

-These snakes can be found in Western and Middle Tennessee, especially in the Mississippi, Tennessee, and Cumberland river drainages.
+These snakes can be found in Western and central Tennessee, especially in the Mississippi, Tennessee, and Cumberland river drainages.
 While they’ll live in nearly any aquatic habitat, they prefer oxbow lakes, rivers and cypress swamps.

 Slow-moving fish like catfish are the preferred prey items for this species.
 During the summer months, they become primarily nocturnal.
 In the winter, they’re much more active during the day.